austinbv/dino/README.md

 end
 ````

 Dino doesn't run Ruby on the microcontroller board either, like [mruby](https://github.com/mruby/mruby).
-The board always runs a C++ firmware that exposes as much low-level I/O as possible, for us to use in Ruby.
+The board runs a C++ firmware that exposes as much low-level I/O as possible, so we can use it in Ruby.
 It becomes a peripheral for your computer.

 High-level abstraction in Ruby makes hardware classes easy to implement, with interfaces we expect.
-They get thread-safe state, callbacks for inputs, and mulitask a single core microcontroller, but no "task" priority.
+They "multitask" a single core microcontroller, with thread-safe state and callbacks for inputs, but no "task" priority.
+If you need more, integration is seamless.
+Simply connect another board and instantiate.

-Physical components connected to your boards map to Ruby objects you can use directly.
+Each physical component you connect to your board(s) maps to a Ruby object you can use directly.
 You get to think about your hardware and appplication logic, not all the stuff in between.

 ## Getting Started
 #### 1) Install the Gem